 Ms. Lent was named a Sports and Entertainment Trailblazer by The National Law Journal in 2019.
 She also was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business 2018 and 2019, recognized as a 2019 Sports MVP by Law360 and named to W@Competition’s 2019 40 in Their 40s list of notable women competition professionals.
-She also was named by SportsBusiness Journal as a 2016 Power Player in sports law and was named to their 2013 Forty Under Forty list, in addition to being named in Lawdragon 500 Leading Lawyers in America and The Best Lawyers in America.
+Additionally, she was named by SportsBusiness Journal as a 2016 Power Player in sports law and was named to their 2013 Forty Under Forty list, in addition to being named in Lawdragon 500 Leading Lawyers in America and The Best Lawyers in America.
 Ms. Lent also authors a monthly column on antitrust matters for the New York Law Journal.

 In the antitrust litigation area, Ms. Lent has handled litigations involving price fixing, group boycotts, monopolization, other restraints of trade and class actions.
 She is representing Citibank in class actions alleging price fixing with respect to U.S. denominated supranational, sub-sovereign and agency bonds; price fixing with respect to VIX products; and a price fixing and group boycott matter regarding U.S. Treasuries.
 She also is representing Actavis plc in class actions alleging anticompetitive reverse payment settlements regarding branded drugs Lidoderm and Actos; The Vitol Group in class actions alleging price fixing and market manipulation of North Brent Sea Crude Oil; a company in connection with an investigation into “no-poach” agreements; and five New York law schools in a case alleging they and Barbri engaged in a group boycott of a competing bar review course.
 Other representations include, among others, Anheuser-Busch InBev in connection with an antitrust challenge to its acquisition of Modelo; Pfizer Inc. in a class action alleging monopolization with respect to the drug Neurontin; Ainsworth Lumber Company in an antitrust class action alleging price fixing in the Oriented Strand Board industry; NewYork-Presbyterian Hospital in a putative antitrust class action brought by resident physicians; International Paper Company in an antitrust class action alleging price fixing; and IASIS Healthcare in an antitrust action challenging a series of exclusive contracts.